 - 121.14.1 Restored to a position in the class and department from which promoted.
-If necessary, layoffs in the classes affected shall follow; - Or, as directed by the Human Resources Director, appointed in rank order of seniority in the class to a position not filled by a permanent appointee in the class from which promoted in any other City department; - Or, if options I and 2 are exhausted, the employee, subject to the approval of the Commission, may be appointed to a position in a class similarly related to the class from which the layoff occurred or to an appropriate lower rank class provided such action shall not adversely affect the permanent incumbents.
+If necessary, layoffs in the classes affected shall follow; - 121.14.2 Or, as directed by the Human Resources Director, appointed in rank order of seniority in the class to a position not filled by a permanent appointee in the class from which promoted in any other City department; - 121.14.3 Or, if options l and 2 are exhausted, the employee, subject to the approval of the Commission, may be appointed to a position in a class similarly related to the class from which the layoff occurred or to an appropriate lower rank class provided such action shall not adversely affect the permanent incumbents.
 The Human Resources Director shall designate and recommend such classes to the Commission. - 121.14.4 An employee who has completed the probationary period in a promotive appointment that is two or more steps higher in an occupational series than the permanent position from which promoted may be returned to a position in the City and County service in the next lower ranks.
-If necessary, layoffs in the classes affected shall follow. - 121.14.5 For the purposes of this section, seniority in the intermediate class or classes shall be calculated from the date of certification in the higher class or in a class designated by the Human Resources Director as similarly related to the intermediate class.
+If necessary, layoffs in the classes affected shall follow. - 121.14.5 For the purposes of this section, seniority in the intermediate class or classes shall be calculated from the date of certification in the higher class or in a class designated by the Human Resources Director as similarly related to the intermediate class. - 121.14.6 If the employee laid off is the least senior employee in the intermediate rank(s), the employee shall be placed on holdover list(s) for such intermediate rank(s) and shall be restored to the class from which promoted.